THE ALMOST SECRET WEDDING

 “I don’t know… I guess I was just curious to encounter the spirits,” smiled Kate.

-“Well, in that case I think that all the merchants tell this story to the tourists to scare them so they will think twice if to enter the pyramids.
+“Well, in that case, I think that all the merchants tell this story to the tourists to scare them so they will think twice before entering the pyramids.
 I think they do it, so everything stays in place…”